 Q. I practice in more than one modality.
 Am I still covered?

-A. As long as you are a current member of an Affiliate Signatory that recognises your modality/ies and have paid the required premium you are covered for all of those modalities
+A. As long as you are a current member of a Professional Association/Training Establishment that recognises your modality/ies or have those modalities registered with NHPNZ and have paid the required premium you are covered for all of those modalities.

 Q. How much cover is provided?